Bapic/aks-ssl-nginx/End-to-end-TLS-encryption-with-AKS-nginx-ingress-controller.md

 ### Deployment
 The below diagram dipicts the POC environment
 ![](./.attachments/ADO-Nginx-SSL.png)
-The deployment consists of three services.
+The deployment consists of three services

 - demositeroot - An nginx custom image configured to listen on host [demosite.aksinternal.com/]() on port 443 with pre configured certificate.
 - demositepath - An nginx custom image configured to listen on host [demosite.aksinternal.com/hello]() on port 443 with pre configured certificate.